kb2288/amd-gpu/README.md

 ``gradlew jpackage``

-the resulting exe can be found under ""
+the resulting exe can be found under "amd-gpu\gpu-task-ui\build\jpackage\amd-gpu"

 Use JDK 17: